 Cat lover paragraphs alert!
 Still with me?
 OK so let me tell you about Miyu.
 I was kinda guilted into taking him in the first place.
-I saw an ad on Craigslist and when I called the owner said she was on her way to the SPCA.
+After seeing an ad on Craigslist and when I called the owner said she was on her way to the SPCA.
 I figured if it was not going to work out at least I would take the time to place him properly.
-Obviously he stayed.
+Obviously, he stayed.
 He was just 1 when I got him.
-I actually got him after Mickey passed aslo of cancer and I had done a post for him with a recipe for homemade cat treats.
+I actually got him after Mickey passed also of cancer and I had done a post for him with a recipe for homemade cat treats.

-He was a boy through and through.
-He was terribly destructive his first couple of days.
+He was a boy through and through: terribly destructive his first couple of days.
 And he kept chasing and hunting Sati for play, his new sister, like all the time.
-She hated him from day one and they never got a long.
+She hated him from day one and they never got along.
 They learned to mostly tolerate each other, sorta.
 I told him pretty much from the start he was very lucky to have such an adorable face otherwise he would have been outta here in no time.
 I told him this line over the years, almost till the very end.

-He became very affectionate in time.
-He demanded to spend lots of time on my balcony, even in the snow in the winter.
-He was also obsessed, and I mean crazy obsessed, with running water.
-He followed anyone into the bathroom and expected the tap of the sink to be turned on while one did their business.
+He became very affectionate in time and demanded to spend lots of time on my balcony, even in the snow in the winter.
+He was also obsessed, and I mean crazily obsessed, with running water.
+Anyone going into the bathroom he followed and expected the tap of the sink to be turned on while one did their business.
 I encouraged guests to chase him out of the bathroom but many friends just did as Miyu ordered.
 He had such a beautiful grey fur coat and huge mesmerizing eyes.
 And he was a polydactyl cat, he had an extra toe on all 4 paws.
 You can see his front ones in the pic below.
 These 2 pics were taken a few days before his passing.

 Now I am ready.
 I present you Neko Manma, cat rice that Miyu would surely have loved.

-Traditionally rice should be served “clean”, or on it’s own.
+Traditionally rice should be served “clean”, or on its own.
 Adding food to it is considered a crude gesture.
 Neko Manma was a quick dish eaten out of public view.
 But gentrification has brought this dish to a few restaurants, each preparing it in their own unique and creative way.
 You can prep your rice on the stovetop or with a Japanese rice cooker.

 If you are going ‘ewww’ right now: don’t knock it until you have tried it.
-It is one of the main ingredient of dashi (a staple broth) and has quintessential Unami flavor.
-When put on a dish it is said to dance.
+It is one of the main ingredients of dashi (a staple broth) and has quintessential Unami flavor.
+When putting on a dish it is said to dance.
 Seriously!
-The heat waves given off from hot food makes the thin strips if fish move.
+The heat waves given off from hot food makes the thin strips of fish move.
 And it this dish it really felt like I was eating a full piece of fish.
 A lot more filling and tasty than I had expected.

 - 3/4 cup basmati rice